ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The Makeup of the Public Peer File
 ==================================

-A Public Peer File contains information required to locate, connect and establish a secure channel between peers and contains Identities within the same file.
+A Public Peer File contains information required to locate, connect and establish a secure channel between peers and may contain the public identities within the same file.
 The Public Peer File is made up of three sections, appropriately named Section "A", Section "B" and Section "C".

 Section "A" can be safely transmitted to any third party allowing any third party to know the Peer Contact's "contact ID" as well as its pubic key to prove ownership (only the owner would have the related private key).

-Section "B" allows for another peer to find the peer and initiate contact.
-Section "B" can be withheld from any other peer if the peer does not wish itself to be found by that peer.
+Section "B" allows for another peer to find the peer and initiate contact to the peer.
+Section "B" can be withheld from any other peer when relating the peer file to another peer if the peer wishes to prove itself but does not wish be findable on the network.

 Section "C" is used to include proven identities of the contact.
 This section can be given or withheld depending how anonymous the peer wishes to be.

-The entire file is only given to third parties (i.e. Section A+B+C) allowed to communicate directly to the peer containing where the peer wants to be contacted and wants to expose its identities.
-At minimal, Section "A" is required to establish a secure channel between peers and Section "B" is required to allow a peer to be found by another peer and Section "C" is required to prove public identities of the peer.
+The entire file is only given to third parties (i.e. Section A+B+C) when the peer is authorizing another party to establish a secure connection with the peer, find the peer on the network and release / expose information about the peer with its proven public identities.
+At minimal, section "A" is required to establish a secure channel between peers and Section "B" is required to allow a peer to be found by another peer and Section "C" is required to prove public identities for the peer.

 A Public Peer File should contain the extension of ".peer"

 Section "A" (packaged and signed by identity's private key)
 -----------------------------------------------------------

-  * Cipher suite to use for all hash computations and encryptions related to contents of the peer file (note: this does not apply to signed JSON segments which have their own method to describe algorithms and key selection)
+  * Algorithm to use for all hash computations and encryptions related to contents of the peer file (note: this does not apply to signed JSON signatures which have their own method to describe algorithms and key selection), the default algorithm is http://meta.openpeer.org/2013/07/21/jsonmsg#rsa-sha1-aes-cfb-32-16-16-sha256-md5 (see the General Validation / Encryption Rules section).
   * Public peer file creation date
   * Public peer file expiry date
   * Salt signed by salt service's key
   * Extension authorized-peer data
-  * Peer's public key (in signature) - The key is base 64 encoded version of "SubjectPublicKeyInfo" PKCS #1/X.509 DER encoding (BER decoding) format.
-This x.509 format is used for all x.509 keys in the system.
+  * Peer's public key (in signature)

 Section "B" (packaged and signed by identity's private key)
 -----------------------------------------------------------